 Learn about the differences between UI and UX (and which might be a better career for you).

-If you're ready to start or advance your knowledge of UX design, take the next step with an industry leader by enrolling in Microsoft's UX Design Professional Certificate program.
-It takes about two months at 10 hours a week, but you can learn at your own pace.
-Start your free 7-day trial of Coursera Plus today.
+If you're ready to start or advance your knowledge of UX design, take the next step with an industry leader by enrolling in Google's UX Design Professional Certificate program.
+It takes about six months at 10 hours a week, but you can learn at your own pace.
+Start today for free with a 7-day trial of Coursera Plus.

-Developing a product that people love often requires both good UI and good UX.
-For example, you could have a banking app that looks great and has intuitive navigation (UI).
-But if the app loads slowly or makes you click through numerous screens to transfer money (UX), it doesn’t matter how good it looks.
-You’re probably not going to want to use it.
+Developing a product that people love requires good user interface design and good user experience design.
+For example, you may have an aesthetically pleasing banking app with intuitive navigation (UI), but if the pages load slowly or force you to click through numerous screens to transfer money, it won't be pleasant to use (UX).

-On the other hand, a website could be loaded with unique, helpful content organized in a logical and intuitive way.
-But if it looks dated or you can’t easily figure out how to move between screens or scroll through options, you’re likely to click away from the site.
+In contrast, a website may be loaded with unique, helpful content organized logically and intuitively (UI).
+But if it looks dated or you can’t easily figure out how to move between screens or scroll through options, you’ll likely click away from the site (UX).

-Both UI and UX designers play key roles in the product development lifecycle.
+Both UI and UX designers play key roles in the design team and product development lifecycle.
 Let’s take a closer look at each.

 UX designers focus their work on the experience a user has with a product.
 The goal is to make products that are functional, accessible, and enjoyable to use.
 While the term UX often applies to digital products, it can also be applied to non-digital products and services (like a coffee pot or a transportation system).
 Common tasks for a UX designer might include: